antischematic/angular-composition-api/packages/core/README.md

 #### Inject

 Equivalent to `Injector.get(ProviderToken)`.
 Only works inside the context of a `View` or `Factory`.
-Throws if called outside of a valid context.
+Throws if called outside a valid context.

 #### Subscribe